JohnAD/sulfur-lang/README.md

 ## Target Audience

-The target audience for this language is skilled computer programmers wishing to write general-purpose applications such as mobile app or websites.
+The target audience for this language is:

+> skilled computer programmers wishing to write large general-purpose applications

+It is NOT designed for:

+* embedded systems programming

-It is not designed for embedded systems programming, though that is certainly possible given it's heap management.
+  Though that is certainly possible given it's heap management.

-It is not designed for new programmers.
+* new programmers

   Sadly, the learning curve of this language is a bit too high for that.
+I recommend starting with something like Python.

+* scripting

-It is not designed to be a scripting language.
-In fact, it's directory/file/line orientation makes it a really poor scripting language.
-You could use it, however, to make utilities that are called by a scripting language.
+ It's directory/file/line orientation makes it a very poor scripting language.
+You could use it, however, to make utilities that are called by a scripting language such as `bash` or `perl`.

+## Development Stages

+There are four stages planned for creating the language:

+1. 2023.0.n: Bootstrap: Compiler is written in Go and uses LLVM.
+Only the core of the language and a small number of standard libraries will work.
+I'm not expecting (or hoping) for help at this stage.
+Mostly works with small test apps.

+2. 2025.0.n: Momentum builds: Rewrite the language compiler in Sulfur itself.
+Write the first framework (likely "web service").
+The first database client library written.
+Start of the optional 3rd party library system.
+Support formatting for editors and repository hosting systems.

+3. 2027.0.n: Base Building: Write more frameworks and test them together.
+Start pulling in standards for library writing.
+Build C and possible Rust interface (*every language* should work with C.) Cross-compile to WASM in addition to LLVM (unless LLVM starts doing that.)

+4. 2029.0.n: Larger Adoption: System should be fine-tuned for general production systems and mainstream use.
+Support cross-compilation to Swift and Kotlin.
+Add linter and code-suggestion support for editors.

+In general, the version follows semantic versioning.
+But, more specifically, the version are in the form of `<year>.<quarter>.<minorversion>`.